 Documents After Incorporation

-After a nonprofit is incorporated, they can move onto other state filings.
-The charity registration, which is required if the organization wishes to solicit for donations, is filed online.
-It is a fairly straightforward process, yet there are supporting documents that are required.
+After NJ charities are incorporated, they can move onto other state filings.
+The charity registration, which is required if the organization wishes to solicit donations, is filed online.
+It is a fairly straightforward process, but there are supporting documents that are required.
 These documents include:

 The income tax exemption is put together in the form of a letter.
-The letter describes the nonprofit organization, it mission and goals, and lastly requests exemption from New Jersey income tax.
+The letter describes the nonprofit organization, lays out its mission and goals, and lastly requests exemption from New Jersey income tax.
 The form is filed with the Regulatory Services Branch, under the New Jersey Division of Taxation, and there is no fee associated with it.

 Sales Tax Exemption Is Filed After the IRS Approves You

-The sales tax exemption form differs in the sense that it must be filed only AFTER the nonprofit receives their determination letter from the IRS.
-The department which receives it is still the same (the New Jersey Division of Taxation), yet the application is not the same.
-It is not written in a letter format, as there is a preexisting form that already exists.
+The sales tax exemption form differs in the sense that it must be filed only after the nonprofit receives its determination letter from the IRS.
+The department that receives it is still the same (the New Jersey Division of Taxation), but the application is different.
+It is not written in a letter format, as there is a pre existing form that already exists.